 - If not properly vented, the result can be carbon monoxide poisoning.
 Carbon monoxide is a colorless, odorless gas that can make you suddenly ill or even cause death.

 - Earthquake straps are a necessity, especially here in San Diego.
 An unstrapped water heater can fall, resulting in an active gas line.

 - Electric Water Heater:

 - The electrical heating elements are immersed in water.
 These elements can deteriorate with age and short out electrically to the water heater’s metal casing.
-When this happens, it’s possible to receive a severe and perhaps fatal shock when touching the hot water heater’s housing or connecting pipes.
+When this happens, it’s possible to receive a severe and perhaps fatal shock when touching the unit’s housing or connecting pipes.

 - Everyone knows that water and electricity don’t mix!

 Why Require Permits

-A permit is actually an application for an inspection that allows a plumbing inspector to look at the installation to make sure it was installed properly.
+A permit is an application for inspection that allows a plumbing inspector to look at the installation to make sure it was installed properly.
 If not properly installed, the dangers can include: scalding, legionella bacteria growth, fuel gas leaks, ignition sources, fires, explosions, water leak damage/mold, structural stability and carbon monoxide asphyxiation.
-If someone other than a licensed plumber installs a water heater, there is the chance of making a mistake that can result in a dangerous or hazardous condition.
+If someone other than a licensed plumber installs a water heater, there is always the chance of making a mistake that can result in a dangerous or hazardous condition.

 Learn More and Contact Us

-Suspect a water heater safety issue, how it was installed, or need a peace-of-mind maintenance check, don’t hesitate to schedule an appointment with us here at 1-800-anytyme.
+Do you suspect a water heater safety issue, an installation issue, or need a peace-of-mind maintenance check?
+Please don’t hesitate to schedule an appointment with us here at 1-800-anytyme.
 We would love to help you out!
 Contact us via our contact form or call (760) 477-0072 to speak with a member of our team today!